aaannalenaaa/mt-exercise-02/README.md

         t = tokenizer.tokenize(line)
     to
         t = tokenizer.tokenize(line, escape=False)
-    in order to avoid & being turned into &amp;
+    in order to avoid "&" being turned into "&ampamp;"
+- a batch training script was created
+- a processing script was created for automatic preprocessing and splitting into test, trianing, and validation texts

 # Steps